Build-My-Own-BYOX/tricks-git/tricks/README.md

 # Tricks

 ## Setup phase

+### Ignore files
+- Add those files to `.gitignore`
+- To use specific template for specific project, take a look at https://github.com/github/gitignore

 ### Share git hooks with team
 - Reason: git hooks stay in `.git`, hence not pushed to remote repository -> got to find a workaround to share these hooks with team
 - Solution: create a folder called `scripts` or `.githooks` or `git-scripts` (or any name you want) in your local repo, and use